jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 ### Serverless

 For serverless, make a copy of `settings.ini.template` found in the `serverless` directory and rename it to `settings.ini`.
 It should contain the credentials with permissions for SageMaker.
    - `SAGE_USER`
    - `SAGE_SECRET`
    - `SAGE_REGION`

 ## How to Run

+First, ensure that you have set the above mentioned environment variables, and have successfully performed the dataset upload into S3 as described above.

 ### Running Metaflow